Police: Two unconscious in car with children

-Two Prince George’s County parents face child neglect charges following police’s allegation they were found unconscious in a parked car in John G. Lancaster Park in Lexington Park last Monday night, with young children in the back seat.
+Two Prince George’s County parents face child neglect charges following police’s allegation they were found unconscious in a parked car in John G. Lancaster Park in Lexington Park earlier this month, with young children in the back seat.

-Stephanie Dent, 30, and Cedric Van Sanders, 29, both of Brandywine, were released on bail Tuesday following their Monday night arrest, which charging papers say started when Cpl.
+Stephanie Dent, 30, and Cedric Van Sanders, 29, both of Brandywine, were released on bail June 16 following their arrest the day before, which charging papers say started when Cpl.
 Brandon Foor of the St. Mary’s County Sheriff’s Office found the car parked, with the lights and engine off, in Lancaster Park after closing.

 Charging papers say in addition to the two unconscious adults, a 3-year-old child and a 5-year-old child were found in the back seat of the car, and Foor was successful in waking up Sanders, who allegedly attempted to hide a smoking device which was in his hand.